alivadjid/shop-go-angular/Readme.md

 Uploading images and get upload image

 Orders.
 Model.
-Example of using gorm.Model for common keys as Id, CreatedAt, UpdatedAt, Add get all orders
+Example of using gorm.Model for common keys as id, CreatedAt, UpdatedAt.
+Add get all orders

 Ignore columns.
 Order, calculate total, one name.
 Order name not in db.
 Total not in db.

+Export orders as csv